RonanAndal/RonanAndal.github.io/essays/ReflectionOnICS314.md

   - Learning
 ---

-<p> Things I learned in ICS 314 besides not to procrastinate is the ethics involved.
-I was familiar with my personal ethics and how that is the
+<p> Things I learned in ICS 314 besides how to talk to a computer and give it instructions on how to make a website, is how to work in a group and use agile project management